captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 It is time for her to leave this earth.

 ---

+## DEMOPHILUS:
+The storm winds of her heart are raging still.

+---

+## CREON:
+Her guards will regret letting her linger here.

+---

+## EUBOULE:
+Your words bring death even closer.

+---

+## CREON:
+I have no reason to contradict you.

+---

 ## ANTIGONE:
 My tomb, Death’s bedroom, where I shall sleep forever!